- Sleep Products

 Designed with your baby’s safety in mind, the Newton crib mattress is one of the more innovative crib mattresses on the market.
 This firm mattress is made from fine filaments of food-grade plastic polymer, dubbed “Wovenaire,” that are spun together and encased in a polyester cover.
 The result is an extremely breathable mattress that is intended to decrease suffocation risk if babies ever roll over to be facedown.
 It’s also known for its temperature regulation, which is important in helping prevent babies from overheating.

 Made with no foam, glue, latex or springs, the Newton is 100 percent recyclable, and it’s GREENGUARD Gold-certified so it won’t release any harmful substances.
 Not only is the cover machine washable, but the core itself can be washed in a bathtub or shower, which reduces the chance of bacteria buildup.
 Adding to its longevity is its dual-firmness design, with a firm side for infants and a softer side for toddlers.

 Newborns sleep up to 18 hours a day, so you want to feel good about where they’re laying their little heads.
-The Emily Natural Crib Mattress by My Green Mattress incorporates natural, organic materials so you can sleep soundly knowing your baby is on a healthy sleep surface.
-This innerspring mattress incorporates GOTS-certified organic cotton in its batting and cover.
-OEKO-TEX-certified wool is woven into the cover and acts as a natural fire barrier.
-It’s also naturally resistant to mold, mildew and dust mites and tends to sleep cool in the summer and warm in the winter.
+The Sol Organics Crib Mattress incorporates natural, organic materials so you can sleep soundly knowing your baby is on a healthy sleep surface.
+The innerspring mattress is supported by a layer of breathable and natural coconut coir.
+It includes a layer of GOTS-certified wool as a fire barrier to avoid the use of chemical fire retardants.
+Wool is naturally resistant to mold, mildew and dust mites and tends to sleep cool in the summer and warm in the winter.